billyjbryant/PokeAlarmWiki/Patch-Notes.md

 the name of a filter or alarm from a manager.
 Rules cannot be loaded if they do not match an existing filter or alarm.

-Rules are evaluated by checking listed filters one by one (in order), until a match is found.
-Once a match is found, PA will them notify each alarm listed in the Rule.
-Every rule is always evaluated every time.
+Rules are evaluated by checking the listed filters one by one (in order), until a match is found.
+Once a match is found, PA will them notify each alarm listed in the Rule. **Every** rule is always evaluated **every** time.

 Rules are an optional configuration setting and if no rules are set then PA will check every filter in the order that they are listed in the filters file